Self-stabilizing exchange-mediated spin transport: Results

-\textbf{Impact of dipolar interaction.} The dipolar interaction is expected to destroy long-range superfluid spin transport.
-This assertion has been made in Ref.\,\cite{Skarsvag2015} based on numerical calculations of micron-sized ferromagnetic thin films.
+\textbf{Impact of dipolar interaction.} A previous study \cite{Skarsvag2015} on micron-sized ferromagnetic thin films has pointed out a detrimental effect of the dipolar interaction on the EMS, leading to a collapse of the operable bias range.
 Here, we investigate extended systems by employing periodic boundary conditions.
 In the following micromagnetic simulations, the dipolar interaction is enabled and the previously used uniaxial anisotropy $K_\mathrm{u}$ is set to zero.

-First, we find that the presence of the dipolar interaction suppresses spin superfluidity at low currents and imposes a threshold $j_0$ for its formation \cite{Skarsvag2015}.
-The dipolar interaction acts as an effective magnetic anisotropy that must be overcome.
-The effective dipole energy increases with the thickness of the film $d$ which is varied in the range of 2\text{---}30\,nm in our simulations.
+First, we find that the presence of the dipolar interaction suppresses EMS at low currents and imposes a threshold $j_0$ for its formation \cite{Skarsvag2015}.
+The uniaxial anisotropy $K_\mathrm{u}$, introduced in the previous simulations to mimic the shape anisotropy, has enabled a simple easy-plane magnetic system in which the EMS can form without injection threshold.
+On the other hand, the nonlocal nature of the dipolar interaction introduces an effective magnetic anisotropy -- an energy barrier to overcome -- for the formation of the spatially periodic spin texture of the EMS \cite{Sonin2010,Iacocca2017a,Iacocca2017}.
+The effective dipole energy increases with the thickness of the film $d$, which is varied between 2\text{--}30\,nm in our simulations.
 For comparison across different film thicknesses, the current needs to be scaled by $d$.
-Indeed, Fig.\,2a shows that such normalized threshold current $j_0/d$ increases nearly linearly with increasing film thickness.
+Indeed, Fig.\,2a shows that a normalized threshold current $j_0/d$ increases nearly linearly with increasing film thickness.

-Upon the formation of spin superfluid, its initial velocity $u_0$ presents non-monotonous dependence on the current density.
-Figure~2b shows a qualitatively very similar behavior as in the case of omitted dipolar interaction.
-Employing spatio-temporal analysis of the magnetization dynamics, we find again: (I) the low-current regime free of incoherent spin waves, (II) the intermediate regime with co-existing superfluid and incoherent spin waves, and (III) the high-current regime of screened superfluid, free of incoherent spin waves.
-An additional drop of the initial velocity and base frequency is observed in the middle of the intermediate regime (II).
-A detailed evaluation of the data reveals that $u$ and $\Omega$ show multiple non-monotonicities for both dipole case and dipole-free case.
-While the currents at which they occur differ, their presence seems to be universal and is likely related to the non-linear generation of spin waves in the regime II.
+Upon the formation of the EMS, its initial velocity $u_0$ shows non-monotonous dependence on the current density.
+Figure~2b shows a behavior qualitatively similar to omitted dipolar interaction.
+Employing spatio-temporal analysis of the magnetization dynamics, we find again: (I) the low-current regime free of incoherent spin waves, (II) the intermediate regime with co-existing EMS and incoherent spin waves, and (III) the high-current regime of screened EMS, free of incoherent spin waves.
+An additional notable drop of the initial velocity and base frequency is observed in the middle of the intermediate regime (II).
+A detailed evaluation of the data reveals that $u_0$ and $\Omega$ show multiple non-monotonicities for both the dipole and dipole-free cases.
+While the currents at which they occur differ, their presence seems to be universal and is likely related to the non-linear generation of spin waves in regime II.